7innovations/FixU-Mobile-Development/README.md

 ## Project Structure

 - **Mobile Development**: UI/UX design and integration with APIs.
-- **Machine Learning**: Creation and evaluation of the depression detection model.
+- **Deep Learning**: Creation and evaluation of the depression detection model.
 - **Cloud Computing**: API development and deployment for backend data processing.

 ## Installation